Series I talk - racing or otherwise

 - Anti spam question: MSA

-- Location: Perth WA/Great Missenden UK
+- Location: New Zealand/Great Missenden UK

 It is with great sadness that news has come through that Ken Hill passed away peacefully just before Christmas.
 The Morgan Plus Four Club's magazine, Format, carried this tribute